Buying Used Graphics Cards: All You Need To Know About Used GPUs

-Think of this as a detailed guide for buying used GPUs in late 2018 and beyond.
+Think of this as a detailed guide for buying used GPUs in 2019 and beyond.
 We’re going to tackle the common issues you might face with a used GPU purchase, where to buy used GPUs, what prices and levels of performance to expect, and more.

 By the end of this article, you’re going to be more than ready to start buying used GPUs.
 If you’re already familiar with the lingo, feel free to skip the next section – otherwise, let’s bring you up to par.